Fire safety in Imperial's student accommodation

 More information on College fire safety can be found on the estates webpages

 Fire safety videos

-Fire safety in North Acton Halls (Woodward Building and Kemp Porter) and Paragon.
+Fire safety in North Acton Halls (Woodward Building and Kemp Porter)

 Fire Safety video

 Our newer halls of residence in North Acton have different fire procedures to our other halls.